 Children at Shining Stars are also expected to always put forth their best efforts in making work choices, concentrating and completing chosen work tasks.
 When students exhibit both appropriate social skills and good work habits, they are said to have reached a level of "normalization".
 This is a Montessori term not meant to mean that everyone is the same but to express a state of mind and classroom existence reflective of both social and academic independence for the child and the classroom.
 All members of our community are expected to respect one another, use manners with adults and peers, care for their space, and care for the environment.
-Children at Shining Stars learn to resolve their conflicts with one another and to seek the help of an adult if necessary, to aid them in peacefully solving problems.
-It is imperative that misbehaviors be addressed for the social, emotional and academic well-being of Shining Stars community.
+Children at Shining Stars learn to resolve their conflicts with one another and to seek the help of an adult, if necessary, to aid them in peacefully solving problems.
+It is imperative that misbehaviors be addressed for the social, emotional, and academic well-being of the Shining Stars community.
 The table below provides identification, classification, and an explanation of infractions, minor to serious misbehaviors, which disrupt the peace and safety of our community:

-Tier I Offenses Tier II Offenses Tier III Offenses (Offenses that may rise to the level of in-school suspension) (Serious Disciplinary Behaviors/Offenses that may result out-of-school suspension and/or expulsion) Disrespectful behavior Property/material damage/destruction (greater than \$100 but less than \$500) Severe harassment/bullying 2 /threatening Social or group bullying Hurtful teasing or name-calling (creating an emotional distress for the student(s) and/or staff).
+Tier I Offenses Tier II Offenses (Offenses that may rise to the level of in-school suspension) Tier III Offenses (Serious Disciplinary Behaviors/Offenses that may result out-of-school suspension and/or expulsion) Disrespectful behavior Property/material damage/destruction (greater than \$100 but less than \$500) Severe harassment/bullying /threatening Social or group bullying Hurtful teasing or name-calling (creating an emotional distress for the student(s) and/or staff).
 Property/material misuse/damage (less than \$100) Inappropriate/disrespectful language (direct) Threatening or physically assaulting another person (any member of the SSMA community including students, staff, and/or parents).
-Physically dangerous behavior (where a student has assaulted or threatened to assault another students or students), illegal behavior, alcohol, drugs, and/or weapons.
-Mistreating another student by recklessly or intentionally endangering the health or safety of or inflicting bodily injury on the student in connection with or for the purpose of threatening them.
+Physically dangerous behavior (where a student has assaulted or threatened to assault another student or students), illegal behavior, alcohol, drugs, and/or weapons.
+Mistreating another student by recklessly or intentionally endangering the health or safety of, or inflicting bodily injury on the student in connection with or for the purpose of threatening them.
 Conduct including fighting, making threats, stalking or intimidation that endangers the wellbeing of other students or staff.
-Refusal to participate or work Physical contact/horseplay Smoking or taking illicit/illegal substances Selling/distribution of drugs Bringing a weapon to school Selling/distribution and/or consumption of alcohol Leaving the classroom w/o permission Mild physical aggression Severe disruption Repetitive defiance
+Refusal to participate or work Physical contact/horseplay Smoking or taking illicit/illegal substances Selling/distribution of drugs Bringing a weapon to school Selling/distribution and/or consumption of alcohol Leaving the classroom w/o permission Mild physical aggression Severe disruption Repetitive defiance Repetitive Non-compliant that causes a disruption to the class and creates an inability for the other students to learn.
+Property/material damage/destruction (greater than \$500) Defiance/non-compliant Writing/marking on desk Sexually suggestive/explicit behavior and/or inappropriate touching.

-2 Shining Stars defines bullying as repeated exposure, over time, to negative actions on the part of one or more persons.
+&lt;sup>2 Shining Stars defines bullying as repeated exposure, over time, to negative actions on the part of one or more persons.
 Please review SSMA's Bully Prevention Policy.